Green Mountain Chronicles Radio show

 It revived in a somewhat altered form in the twentieth century.
 The new movement was organized in 1915 outside Atlanta, Georgia, and peaked in the 1920s.
 This new Klan had its roots more clearly in the American nativist tradition, but was still characterized by the white supremacy, hooded secrecy, and violent tendencies of its earlier counterpart.
 Stimulated by war-time (WW I) intolerance and economic complaints, it spread outside the South into the Midwest, Far West, and East, adding to the old Klan’s hostility toward blacks, an animosity toward Roman Catholics, Jews, foreigners, and organized labor.

 The Klan movement in Vermont was not strong, but for about four years in the mid-1920s it did have a foothold and a significant presence in the state.
 National Klan officials claimed 10,000 members in Vermont in the early 1920s (population 352,428), but historian Kenneth Jackson believes a more reasonable estimate of the total number of Vermonters formally initiated in the Klan between 1915-1944 was approximately 2,000.
 (Jackson, The Ku Klux Klan in the City, 181, 237, 281).
-It successes were the result primarily of prejudice against the Roman Catholic Church.
+The growth of its membership was primarily fueled by prejudice against the Roman Catholic Church.

 Klan organizers appeared in the state for the first time in spring 1922, but a serious membership drive did not begin until 1924, organized out of the northern New England Klan headquarters located at Rochester, New Hampshire.
 The organizers came from other states, many from Indiana.
 Their method was to work quietly at first, distributing literature, advertising in newspapers, and initiating members at secret meetings at which those who attended were sworn to secrecy.
 Admittance to such meetings often was gained only by inspection of invitation cards.
 By summer 1924, after several towns had been canvassed and members acquired, open meetings were held in fields and meadows, where large groups could assemble under a huge burning cross to hear speeches and initiate new members.
 At these events Klan members wore white robes and hoods.